mwarman/nestjs-playground/docs/configuration-guide.md

-# Application Configuration
+# Application Configuration Guide

-This document explains how to configure the NestJS Playground application.
-Proper configuration ensures the application runs as expected in different environments (development, staging, production).
+This document explains how to configure the application.
+Proper configuration ensures the application runs as expected in different environments, for example development, quality, staging, or production.

 ## Getting Started